 Please share your thoughts in the comment box at the end of this issue.
 Thanks!

-If you enjoyed this issue of Hope & Humor, please share it on your social networks.
+If you enjoyed these posts, please share it on your social networks.
 Thanks!